kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         ```

 ## Traffic Listening
-Traffic Listening can be controlled with following annotations:
+Traffic Listening can be controlled with the following annotations:

-- <a name="listen-ports">`alb.ingress.kubernetes.io/listen-ports`</a> specifies the ports that ALB used to listen on.
+- <a name="listen-ports">`alb.ingress.kubernetes.io/listen-ports`</a> specifies the ports that ALB listens on.

     !!!note "Merge Behavior"
         `listen-ports` is merged across all Ingresses in IngressGroup.